JanuaryLabs/sdk-it/packages/hono/README.md

 > [!IMPORTANT]
 > For openapi generation to work correctly, you must use the `validate` middleware for each route.

+> [!TIP]
+> You can copy paste the middleware to your project if you want customize it further.

 **Basic Usage:**

 ```typescript